Configuring Auto-Discovery Based on SNMP Polling

 This setting determines how devices are discovered:

-• Full Scan: Checks all IPs within defined networks (every IP in the subnet/range) using provided credentials.
-LLDP/CDP seed networks are ignored.
-The watch list is built based on SNMP responses.
+- Full Scan: This method checks every IP address within the defined networks (subnets/ranges) using the provided SNMP credentials.
+LLDP/CDP seed network configurations are disregarded, and the watch list is populated based on successful SNMP responses.

-Regardless of the chosen discovery type, device and device connection information (displayed in the "Devices" and "Device connections" tabs) are always built using LLDP/CDP information (MIBs).
+Regardless of the chosen discovery type, device and device connection information (displayed in the "Devices" and "Device connections" tabs) are always built using LLDP, CDP, BRIDGE, and IP-FORWARDING information (MIBs).

 Scan concurrency